Skip to main content

 Self check-in

-At the St Mark’s Surgery branch, we have a self check-in system which enables you to check in when you arrive for your appointment.
+We have a self check-in system which enables you to check in when you arrive for your appointment.

 Should you feel uncomfortable about using such a system, you can obtain help, or book in with one of our reception staff in the traditional manner.